 Review by Frank Plowright

-Dan Slott’s consistently inventive take on She-Hulk continues in a slightly slimmer volume concluding his run on the series.
-He veers off piste on a couple of occasions here, perhaps to keep himself interested, but this follows the pattern of the first volume in being consistently inventively plotted material.
+Dan Slott’s consistently imaginative take on She-Hulk continues in a slightly slimmer volume concluding his run on the series.
+He veers off piste on a couple of occasions here, perhaps to keep himself interested, but this follows the pattern of the first volume in being inventively plotted material.

 The opening sequence deals with Starfox, an alien able to mentally tinker with the brain’s pleasure centres both to manipulate emotion and pleasure.
 He stands accused of rape, and his presence has long-term consequences.
 From his statements in court She-Hulk begins to wonder if she wasn’t unduly influenced during their previous relationship as Avengers.